terms of use

 You agree not to use msgforyou.in to:

-• Harass, threaten, stalk, or intimidate any person.
+- Harass, threaten, stalk, intimidate, or extort any person.

-• Send sexual or abusive content directed at minors.
+- Send sexual or abusive content directed at minors, or content that sexualises minors in any way.

-• Attempt to break, abuse, or overload the service.
+- Attempt to break, abuse, scrape, or overload the service.

 Because messages are encrypted client-side, we cannot read them.
 That doesn't make misuse acceptable — it makes you fully responsible for what you send.